Our Maryland-based attorneys are reviewing Camp Lejeune water poisoning lawsuits in all 50 states.

 The results of the study clearly indicated that the contaminated water at Lejeune was causing higher rates of neural tube birth defects (e.g., spinal bifida).
 Neural tube defects were 5 times more likely in children with gestational exposure to the contaminated water at Camp Lejeune compared to the control group.

 New Federal Law Gives Camp Lejeune Victims the Right to Sue

 Nearly 1 million former residents and personnel at Camp Lejeune were exposed to the contaminated water on the base between 1953 and 1987.
 Many thousands of these individuals have already developed cancer, birth defects, and other devastating health conditions as a result of exposure to the chemicals in the Lejeune water supply.
 Unfortunately, however, none of these victims have been able to pursue compensation in a civil lawsuit.

 The existence of the water contamination at Camp Lejeune did not become public knowledge until years later.
 When former Lejeune residents eventually became aware of the issue, many of them who had developed cancer and other conditions rightfully filed civil lawsuits against the federal government seeking compensation.
 Several hundred of these cases were eventually consolidated into a multi-district litigation (MDL) (In re: Camp Lejeune, NC Water Contamination Lit., 1:11-md-2218) in the Northern District of Georgia.

-All of these civil lawsuits filed by victims of the Camp Lejeune water contamination were eventually dismiss based on North Carolina’s statute of repose.
-North Carolina’s statute of repose strictly prohibits any tort lawsuits filed more than 10-years after a claim arises.
+All of these civil lawsuits filed by victims of Camp Lejeune water contamination were eventually dismissed based on North Carolina’s statute of repose.
+North Carolina’s statute of repose strictly prohibits any tort lawsuits filed more than 10 years after a claim arises.
 This effectively blocked all of the Lejeune plaintiffs and led to the dismissal of all cases.

 Not surprisingly, this result prompted a lot of public outrage.
 Many viewed it as the federal government essentially turning its back on thousands of innocent victims (most of whom were former Marines who proudly served their country).
 This backlash eventually led to the introduction of a new federal law in Congress called the Camp Lejeune Justice Act (“CLJA”) that was passed on August 10, 2022.